dyhes/zulip/docs/outreach/mentoring.md

 mentor-mentee relationships where the mentor was new to the parts of the codebase that were the focus of the project.

-You also do not need to be a currently active contributor to Zulip.
+You also do not need to be a currently active contributor to Aloha.
 Our expectations and patterns of getting work done have been quite consistent over time, and it should be easy for you to catch up on anything that's changed since you were actively involved.